singhkpratham/geocompr/02-spatial-data.md

 The code above uses the function `st_centroid()` to convert one geometry type (polygons) to another (points) (see Chapter \@ref(geometric-operations)), the aesthetics of which are varied with the `cex` argument.

-**sf**'s plot method also has arguments specific to geographic data. `expandBB`, for example, can be used plot an `sf` object in context: it takes a numeric vector of length four that expands the bounding box of the plot relative to zero in the following order: bottom, left, top, right.
+**sf**'s plot method also has arguments specific to geographic data. `expandBB`, for example, can be used to plot an `sf` object in context: it takes a numeric vector of length four that expands the bounding box of the plot relative to zero in the following order: bottom, left, top, right.
 This is used to plot India in the context of its giant Asian neighbors, with an emphasis on China to the east, in the following code chunk, which generates Figure \@ref(fig:china) (see exercises below on adding text to plots):